How to overcome loneliness

 We're trying to make it as easy and fast as possible for you to access the mental wellbeing support you need.
-PSYCH2U mental wellbeing and navigation services are unique to HCF, giving eligible HCF members* access to video consultations with psychologists, psychiatrists and other allied health professionals.
+PSYCH2U mental wellbeing services are unique to HCF, offering eligible HCF members* access to online video support and navigation to other mental health services as needed.

 GP2U allows users to speak to a doctor through video, giving access to information about mental or physical health without having to visit a clinic.
-All HCF members have access to online GP consultations through GP2U for free^ for a limited time.
-See hcf.com.au/gp2u for offer end date.
+GP2U allows you to speak to a doctor through video, giving access to information about mental or physical health without having to visit a clinic.
+All HCF members with health cover can access a standard GP consultation (up to 10 minutes) for a fee of $50.
+See hcf.com.au/gp2u for more information.

-HCF members can also access a range of online courses through THIS WAY UP⁺, a not-for-profit initiative developed by experienced psychiatrists and clinical psychologists, to help you take control of your mental wellbeing.
-Clinically proven to help, the courses understand and improve mental challenges like stress, insomnia, worry, anxiety and depression.
+HCF members can also access a range of online programs through This Way Up⁺, a not-for-profit initiative developed by experienced psychiatrists and clinical psychologists, to help you take control of your mental wellbeing.
+Clinically proven to help, the programs understand and improve mental challenges like stress, insomnia, worry, anxiety and depression.

 Where to find more mental health help: